waocats/crabgo/src/doc/src/reference/semver.md

 Introducing the use of new features in a new release of Rust can break projects that are using older versions of Rust.
-This also includes using new features in a new release of Cargo, and requiring the use of a nightly-only feature in a crate that previously worked on stable.
+This also includes using new features in a new release of Crabgo, and requiring the use of a nightly-only feature in a crate that previously worked on stable.

 Some projects choose to allow this in a minor release for various reasons.
 It